cjdbarlow/bedside-notebook/anaesthesia/obs/non-obs.md

 #Anaesthesia for Non-Obstetric Surgery in the Obstetric Patient
+> The Bottom Line:
+>* Miscarriage is a complication but rarely due to anaesthesia
+>* Principles of intrauterine resuscitation apply
+>* General considerations for the obstetric patient apply
+>* Consider antenatal steroids
+>* Perioperative foetal monitoring required for all pregnancies, but intraoperative only if the pregnancy is viable and the operation could be paused to facilitate caesarian delivery

 Approximately **2%** of pregnant women will undergo surgery for **non-obstetric indications**.
 Key considerations are: